 The way to overcome this obstacle is by developing a skill called, “coexisting with unpleasant feelings.”
 This is the approach suggested by Morita Therapy, a method of Japanese Psychology sometimes called “The Psychology of Action.”
 We learn to coexist with our feelings while taking action.
 We do what we need to do and take our feelings along for the ride.
 We become less feeling-centered and more purpose-centered.

-Making the shift to a life that focuses on purpose, and values the experience, is not easy.
-It requires conscious effort and constant practice.
-But it can result in more joy, less suffering and a legacy of accomplishments that we believe really matter.
+Taking action based on clear priorities is not always easy, but can lead to a more rewarding experience in life.
+It requires conscious effort and ongoing practice, but can result in more joy, less suffering and a legacy of accomplishments that we believe really matter.

 Photo credit to Stuck in Customs